New revised policy: No test before discharge says Health Ministry

 Patients whose symptoms resolve within 3 days and maintains saturation above 95% for the next 4 days.

 Cases clinically classified as "moderate cases" will undergo monitoring of body temperature and oxygen saturation.
-If the fever resolve within 3 days and the patient maintains saturation above 95% for the next 4 days (without oxygen support), such patient will be discharged after 10 days of symptom onset in case of:
+If the fever resolve within 3 days and the patient maintains saturation above 95 per cent for the next 4 days (without oxygen support), such patient will be discharged after 10 days of symptom onset in case of:

 - Absence of fever without antipyretics